Exercise At Home Without Weights

 Keeping your upper body erect and your head held high, take a big step forward.
 Let the rear knee sink until it almost touches the floor, then make a smooth turn and push back up to standing.
 Either alternate legs as you go or do 10-15 reps with one leg and then switch.

-This exercise is similar to the lunge, except you put more emphasis on the quadriceps (front thigh).
+This exercise is similar to the lunge, except you put more emphasis on the quadriceps in the front of the thigh.
 Remember, when you exercise at home without weights, it's the small variations on similar exercises that make all the difference in providing a well-rounded workout.

 Execution

-Stand straight and hold on to a chair or simply put your palm against a wall; the important thing is to stay balanced without "helping" too much.
+Stand straight and hold onto a chair or simply place your palm against a wall.
+The important thing is to stay balanced without "helping" too much.
 Bend one knee so the shin is parallel to the floor, then slowly descend bending the other knee until the first knee almost touches the floor.
 Push with your heel as you ascend.

 Abdominal Crunches

-The abdominal crunch is a common workout finisher, and we'll do the same here.
-Not only is the benefit cosmetic (sixpack abs are nice), but it's also an important factor in preventing back problems.
+The abdominal crunch is a common workout finisher.
+Not only is the benefit cosmetic (six pack abs are nice), but it's also an important factor in preventing back problems.

 Execution